Analysis | The surge of migration presents an unexpected challenge for Biden and his team

 Asked specifically where he stood on the question, he deflected.
 He said he would unite families and would also send billions of dollars in U.S. aid to countries in Central America as a way to improve conditions enough to discourage migration north.

-In a follow-up question, he was asked, “Should someone who is here without documents, and that is his only offense, should that person be deported?”
-He responded by saying, “That person should not be the focus of deportation.
+In a follow-up question, he was asked: “Should someone who is here without documents, and that is his only offense, should that person be deported?”
+He responded by saying: “That person should not be the focus of deportation.
 We should fundamentally change the way we deal with things.”

 Last week, in an interview with ABC’s George Stephanopoulos, Biden dismissed the idea that the surge of migration is a result of his more welcoming attitude, as some of them reportedly have told U.S. officials.
 Prompted by Stephanopoulos, he said, “I say quite clearly, ‘Don’t come,’ ” adding, “ ‘Don’t leave your town or city or community.’ ”